 (c) Notwithstanding subdivision (a), a business shall not sell the personal information of consumers if the business has actual knowledge that the consumer is less than 16 years of age, unless the consumer, in the case of consumers between 13 and 16 years of age, or the consumer's parent or guardian, in the case of consumers who are less than 13 years of age, has affirmatively authorized the sale of the consumer's personal information.
 A business that willfully disregards the consumer's age shall be deemed to have had actual knowledge of the consumer's age.
 This right may be referred to as the "right to opt-in."

-CCPA (CPRA) Opt-Out Requirements
+What are the CCPA (CPRA) Opt-Out Requirements?

 To ensure compliance with the CCPA (CPRA), you'll need to "provide two or more methods for submitting requests to opt-out, including, an interactive form accessible via a clear and conspicuous link titled "Do Not Sell My Personal Information," or 'Do Not Sell My Info,' on the business' website or mobile application."